paruchurit/tomcat/index.md

 ## Starter application
 {: #starter_application}

-{{site.data.keyword.Bluemix}} provides a Tomcat starter application.
+{{site.data.keyword.Bluemix_notm}} provides a Tomcat starter application.
 The Tomcat starter application is a simple Tomcat app that provides a template that you can use.
-You can experiment with the starter app, and make and push changes to the Bluemix environment.
+You can experiment with the starter app, and make and push changes to the {{site.data.keyword.Bluemix_notm}} environment.
 See [Using the starter applications](/docs/cfapps/starter_app_usage.html) for help with using the starter application.

 ## Runtime versions
 {: #runtime_versions}